 Ever wonder what blue light is, and why it’s gotten so much attention recently?
 Visible light is made up of different wavelengths, depending on color, and blue light has a short wavelength with high energy.
 While the sun is the primary source of blue light, other significant sources include digital screens, fluorescents, LED lights, and flat screen LCD televisions.
 Overexposure to blue light is associated with symptoms such as eye strain.
 When emitted by digital devices, it is particularly problematic because of the close proximity of screens to your eyes – and the long periods spent staring at them.
 Consequently, many people experience tired eyes and the uncomfortable symptoms of what is often called “computer vision syndrome.”

-Our eye doctors in Conroe, The Woodlands, Spring, Greenspoint, Kingwood, and Houston, Texas, explain how blue light affects your eyes and share tips on how to protect your vision.
+Our eye doctors in Conroe, The Woodlands, Louetta, Greenspoint, Kingwood, and Grand Parkway, Texas, explain how blue light affects your eyes and share tips on how to protect your vision.

 Effects of Blue Light